sdiehl/kaleidoscope/tutorial.md

 Assignment
 ----------

 Mutation of existing variables is also quite simple.
-We we'll sepcial case our code generator for the "=" operator to add internal logic for looking up the LHS variable and assign it the right hand side using the ``store`` operation.
+We'll add a special case to our code generator for the "=" operator to add internal logic for looking up the LHS variable and assign it the right hand side using the ``store`` operation.

 ```haskell